MINGLIBRIAN/rokid/README.md

 ![condition](./imgs/condition.png)

 When the server started, always run the crawler first to update the database.
 After initialization, invoke a subprocess to run the crawler that scrape data every 30 minutes for database update.
-The update process is same with that in crawler, i.e. check the stock information in Redis cache first, update database if changed.
+The update process is same with that in crawler, i.e. check the stock information in Redis cache first, update database only if changed.

 #### Front End